Adyen/adyen-commercetools/extension/docs/WebComponentsIntegrationGuide.md

 - [**Refund**](RefundPayment.md) - (partially) refund a payment back to the shopper.

 # Multi-tenancy
 `commercetools-adyen-integration` supports multi-tenancy to serve multiple Adyen merchant accounts/commercetools projects with one application instance.
-This architectural style leverages sharing and economies of scale to provide cost efficient hosting.
+This architectural style leverages sharing and scalability to provide cost-efficient hosting.

-Integration requires 2 tenant fields, in case any of both is not provided payment creation will be rejected.
+In order for `commercetools-adyen-integration` to know which project it should communicate with, this information must be provided.
+Payment object must contain the following 2 custom fields:

 - Provide merchantAccount as a custom field called `adyenMerchantAccount` on create payment.
 - Provide commercetools project key as a custom field called `commercetoolsProjectKey` on create payment.

+In case any of those fields are not provided, payment creation will be rejected.

+> `commercetoolsProjectKey` is passed to Adyen using the field [`metadata.commercetoolsProjectKey`](https://docs.adyen.com/api-explorer/#/CheckoutService/v66/post/payments__reqParam_metadata).
+This field is also present in the every notification from Adyen to help with matching the correct commercetools project.

 # Bad Practices